 Ruta de las Flores (3 nights)

 From Coatepeque lake you can continue to one of the most beautiful itineraries you can make in El Salvador La Ruta de las Flores – the flower route.
 This route runs from Sonsonate to Ahuachapán and is known for its many coffee fields, waterfalls and small villages with flowers, murals, markets and little shops.

-Each with its own atmosphere and things to do.
 In the surroundings you can go on an adventurous waterfall hike where you see 10 different waterfalls in 2 hours, drive by buggy to Laguna Verde, a lake surrounded by mountains and lots of greenery or cycle above the coffee plantations.
 Don’t forget to visit one of the factories and learn more about coffee.